JMAConsulting/sace/web/sites/default/files/civicrm/ext/mailchimpsync/docs/reference/api.md

 - `ever`: sync all contacts regardless when they were changed.

 !!! note
-    Use `ever` don't use some ages-ago date instead because it causes Mailchimp's API to lock up.
+    Use `ever` not some ages-ago date instead because that causes Mailchimp's API to lock up.
 See [Mailchimp Issues](../discussion/mailchimp-issues.md)

 ### `stop_on` parameter (String)